 An Enduring Power of Guardianship is similar to an Enduring Power of Attorney under which a third party, usually a trusted family member, would act as your legal guardian who would be empowered to make decisions regarding your health and lifestyle only.

 An Advance Health Directive, commonly known as the Living Will, allows you to decide beforehand whether and what medical treatment you do/do not wish to undergo should you become legally incapacitated to make such medical decisions.

-Although you could draft a will or come up with an estate plan on your own (or with the help of DIY kits found on the web), working with a qualified estate lawyer is a better option.
+Although you could draft a will or come up with an estate plan on your own (or with the help of DIY kits found on the web), working with one of the qualified wills and estate planning lawyers in Perth is a better option.
 Here’s what your lawyer can do for you: